przemekkruczek/InfoMovie/README.md

 # InfoMovie
-InfoMovie is a website using the React and API from Themoviedb(https://www.themoviedb.org/).
+InfoMovie is a movies search website using the React and API from Themoviedb(https://www.themoviedb.org/).

 Demo: https://przemekkruczek.github.io/InfoMovie/#/